SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Local Windows Event Log Source (LocalWindowsEventLog)

 There is no migration process from Installed Collector to OpenTelemetry Collector.
-In order to use OpenTelemetry Collector, dedicated app needs to be installed.
+In order to use OpenTelemetry Collector, dedicated Sumo Logic app needs to be installed.

 ### Remote Windows Event Log Source (RemoteWindowsEventLog)